mmichlin66/mmichlin66.github.io/mimurl/mimurlAbout.md

 ```

 ## Features
-A URL pattern, just like URL, consists of parts - all of them optional.
+A URL pattern, just like a URL, consists of parts - all of them optional.
 These parts are: protocol, hostname, port, path, query string and hash.
 Each part defines one or more segments:

 * Protocol defines a single segment.
 * Hostname can define multiple segments separated by dots.
 For example, the hostname `www.microsoft.com` defines 3 segments.